What is API?

 • Open public APIs, as the Open API Definition suggests, are those with all features public and available for use without restrictive terms and conditions.
 For instance, it’s possible to build an application that utilizes the API without explicit approval from the API supplier or mandatory licensing fees.
 The definition also states that the API description and any related documentation must be openly available.
 On top of that, these APIs can be freely used to create and test applications.

-• Commercial API users pay subscription fees or use APIs on a pay-as-you-go basis.
-A popular approach among publishers is to offer free trials, so users can evaluate APIs before purchasing subscriptions.
-Learn more about how businesses benefit from opening their APIs for public use in our detailed article on the API economy.
+• Commercial API users pay subscription fees or utilize APIs on a pay-as-you-go basis.
+A popular approach among publishers is to offer free trials so clients can evaluate APIs before purchasing subscriptions.

 Availability is only one criterion on which APIs are classified.
 Let’s look at them from a different angle.